AlexeyArtem/AaAFP/README.md

 AaAFP - a program for accounting various information of a furniture enterprise and an expert system for analyzing the state of the enterprise and providing recommendations.

 The application is implemented on the NET Framework using WPF.
 The architecture of the code is built according to the MVVM pattern.
 MySQL is used as a DBMS.
 The ORM Entity Framework is used to communicate with the database.
+The expert system is implemented using a production model of knowledge representation.

 ## Allows:
 - Providing recommendations to support management decision-making based on the current state of the enterprise